AltspaceVR/AltspaceSDK/README.md

 **Step 6a**:
-Register objects for Altspce events with [CursorEvents]
+Register objects for Altspace events with [CursorEvents]
 ```
 cursorEvents = new CursorEvents();